roikonen/scalablemodeling/docs/opportunities.md

 ![](assets/images/duplication.png#only-light)
 ![](assets/images/duplication_dark.png#only-dark)

-Duplication in Scalable Modeling context means maintaining multiple read models that subscribe to events from the write model.
+Duplication in Scalable Modeling context means maintaining multiple query models that subscribe to events from the write (command) model.

-- **Performance**: Queries target optimized read models without affecting writes.
+- **Performance**: Queries target optimized query models without affecting writes.
 - **Resilience**: Failures in one projection do not impact others.
 - **Recoverability**: Lost projections can be rebuilt by replaying events.